III (The Lumineers album): Commercial performance

 III debuted at number two on the US Billboard 200 with 86,000 album-equivalent units, including 73,000 pure album sales.
 It is the Lumineers' third top-two album in the US.

+Critical reception

+Stephen Thomas Erlewine of AllMusic wrote, "III moves at a deliberate, nearly dreary pace that forces a listener to pay attention, and while it can take some effort to meet the Lumineers on their own terms, it's nevertheless easy to admire the ambition behind the project."